 In this In-person Nixy Newport Inflatable SUP review, we will be testing out the 2021 edition from the Nixy line.

 The Nixy Paddle Board Company kindly sent me the Newport G4 inflatable paddle board to give my unbiased review.
-This review will be constantly updated as per the conditions that this board faces and how it handles them.
+For a 1 year updated overview of the Nixy Newport Review click here. .

 I have also spent over 47 hour researching this board on top of testing its on-water performance all spring and summer.
 Below are my findings.